 While dispersing a fair amount of daylight within the apartment via three glazed elevations, the courtyard garden is cocooned among four tremendously high walls.
 To balance scale and create eye-level focus, the primary elevation design is layered with a 10-foot-high rectilinear composition, containing a tetrad of elements.
-Powder-coated troughs, Box hedging, Ivy and Cedar cladding form a verdant yet clean-lined textural backdrop to the living room, underlined by an artificial grass verge.
-Opposite, contrasting this 4-metre continuous expanse, three tall vases planted with Box spheres beneath overhead heaters and downlighters produce a punctuated centrepiece by the seating area.
+Powder-coated troughs, Box hedging, Ivy and Cedar cladding provide a verdant yet clean-lined textural backdrop to the living room, underlined by an artificial grass verge.
+Opposite, contrasting this 4-metre continuous expanse, three tall vases planted with Box spheres beneath overhead heaters and downlighters form a sculptured centrepiece by the seating area.

 Light-toned porcelain tiles, arranged in a stack bond grid, define the courtyard's central area, reflecting natural light in this shaded aspect.
-Detailed with slender, matching grout lines, the uniform surface forms a seamless span of sympathetic hard landscaping which matches the surrounding walls' colour.
-The impermeable, all-round resistant tiles provide a hard-wearing solution in a frequently traversed and utilised courtyard, alleviating the weather whammies of Central London and complementing City of Westminster's classicality, while maintaining a pristine, robust framework which condenses time-consuming garden routines into unfussy, minimal upkeep tasks.
+Detailed with slender matching grout lines, the uniform surface forms a seamless span of sympathetic hard landscaping which matches the surrounding walls' colour.
+The impermeable, all-round resistant tiles sustain a hard-wearing solution in a frequently traversed and utilised courtyard, alleviating the weather whammies of Central London and complementing City of Westminster's classicality, while maintaining a pristine, robust framework which condenses time-consuming garden routines into unfussy, minimal upkeep tasks.

 Low maintenance has progressed from a glorified buzzword into a pertinent keyword, revolutionising garden living across diverse uses, varying scales and environmental factors, and no material embodies this zeitgeist more than artificial grass.
 Here, in Mayfair, the squared courtyard garden outline is mitigated with an asymmetrical stretch of synthetic grass, infusing greenness amid bare walls below street level.
-The tactile surface, laid onto a cushioning underlay pad, extends as a play area for two young boys, where effortless manageability all year round not only unchains the shackles of the lawn mower and sustains a manicured display for the grown-ups, but also enables expeditious, hassle-free installation, while curbing valuable energy resources.
+The tactile surface, laid onto a cushioning underlay pad, extends as a play area for two young boys, where effortless manageability all year round not only unchains the shackles of the lawn mower and retains a manicured display for the grown-ups, but also enables expeditious, hassle-free installation, while curbing valuable energy resources.